akvo/akvo-flow-docs/docs/dashboard/surveys/3-creating-editing-survey.rst

 **To repeat a question group when collecting data in the field:**

-By clicking 'Repeat this group' you will allow the enumerator when collecting data to repeat this group of questions as many times as needed.
-This will make it possible to ask the same set of question multiple times without needing to predefine then manually in the surveys.
-For example, if you want it ask the same questions to each member of a household, you will add the questions to one question group and click on the repeat option.
+By clicking 'Repeat this group' you will allow the enumerator, when collecting data in the field, to repeat this group of questions as many times as needed.
+This will make it possible to ask the same set of questions multiple times without needing to predefine them manually in the surveys.
+For example, if you want to ask the same questions to each member of a household, you will add the questions to one question group and click on the repeat option.

 In the app, once you reach the question group with enabled repetitions, a new button '+ Repeat' automatically appears.
 By clicking in this button you will get a new set of questions from that question group.
 Once you are done collecting the data for this set of questions, click on 'Next' to proceed to the following question group.